kelloggm/no-literal-checker/README.md

 Any manifest literal of types `short`, `int`, `long`, `byte`, `char`, `float`, `double`, or `String`, or any array of these, is considered a hard-coded constant.
 Examples include `1`, `"hello"`, and `{0xa, 0xb}`.
-Values derived from other hard-coded constants by arithmetic are also considered hard-coded.
+Values derived from other hard-coded constants by arithmetic-like operations (including e.g. string concatenation) are also considered hard-coded.
 For example `1 + x` is a hard-coded constant, even if `x` is not.
 This rule is conservative: it might overestimate which values in the program are hard-coded.
 It is necessary, though, because an expression like `x * 0` really is hard-coded, even if `x` is not.

 Note that `boolean`s are *not* considered constants, because they only have two values and are not interesting for the security properties this checker is meant to track.